Not happy with Leadpages?

 If you’re looking for a Leadpages alternative that offers the same set of features at a considerable budget, GetResponse can be the one.

-But unlike Leadpages, you’ll have a free version with some impressive list of features that you may only find on paid plans.
+But unlike Leadpages, you’ll have a free version with an impressive list of features that you may only find on paid plans.
 Though you can only have 1 landing page to use on its free plan.

 Besides, there are lots of marketing features and integrations to discover that can go hand in hand with your online campaigns.